karlseguin/the-little-redis-book/en/redis.md

     eos
     Redis.new.eval(script, ['friends:leto'], ['m'])

 The above code gets the details for all of Leto's male friends.
-Notice that to call Redis commands within our code we use the `redis.call("command", ARG1, ARG2, ...)` method.
+Notice that to call Redis commands within our script we use the `redis.call("command", ARG1, ARG2, ...)` method.

 If you are new to Lua, you should go over each line carefully.
 It might be useful to know that `{}` creates an empty `table` (which can act as either an array or a dictionary), `#TABLE` gets the number of elements in the TABLE, and `..` is used to concatenate strings.